Reflector Status: DEGRADED

 - DMR: Pi-Star ‘DMR Gateway’ XLX410 A

-There is no need to register your callsign like you would to access REF reflectors.
-XLX reflectors work without checking a trust server, no need to wait for any kind of registration to use these reflectors.
+There is no need to register your callsign on D-Star to use this reflector like you would to access REF reflectors.
+XLX reflectors work without checking a trust server.
+So do not worry if you are a D-Star user and have never gone through a callsign registration process.
+You can still use this reflector.

 All XLX reflectors offer up to 26 modules, A – Z. Modules stem from D-Star reflectors, but can be thought of as 26 available rooms to a hotel with the XLX reflector being the hotel.
 Its up to the owner/operator of the reflector to enable and disable modules.
 There is currently no standard for how XLX modules work, so each reflector will use modules differently.
 Its a good idea to check a XLX reflectors web dashboard to see if any modules are labeled.
 The current modules enabled on this reflector are: